March 09 2021

 Anxiety can be nerve-wracking, literally.
 However, it is possible to delete it from your life.Based on the diagnosis, a person can be prescribed medications or recommended Cognitive Behaviour Therapy (CBT).

 - Cutting down on alcohol and caffeine: Substance abuse increases the risk of anxiety.
 Caffeine is a central nervous system acting drug that can alter your mood and emotions.
 It is best to stay away from such substances.

-- Getting better sleep: anxiety and sleep problems are inter-related.
+- Getting better sleep: Anxiety and sleep problems are inter-related.
 Sleep problems can cause anxiety and vice versa.
-It’s imperative to have routinely 8-hour sleep.
+It’s imperative to have a routinely 8-hour sleep.

 - Stress management techniques: Yoga and meditation can help immensely.

 - Seeking support: Talking to a close friend or family member can keep your thoughts on the right track to positivity.

 Sleep is an essential activity that rests the body and the mind.
 Any disruption is likely to harm the physiological and psychological state.
 Both Anxiety and Depression can seed from and lead to sleep disorders.